anoop4439/css-tours-site/README.md

 ## AM Tours - Website

+Built by Anoop S Mohan for improving his sass & css skills.
+Design Copyright &copy; Jonas Schemdtmann.
+You are 100% allowed to reuse the design for both individual and commercial purpose, but credit the design copyright to Jonas Schemdtmann.

 Clone the project, then in the project directory you can run :

 ### `npm install`